Hexagon/tips-and-tricks/README.md

 # Hexagon's tips & tricks

-This is mostly for my own use, but feel free to get inspired.
+This is mostly for my own use.
+But feel free to get inspired, or even better - send an pull request with additions and improvements!

 *   [Windows 10 SSH key management](#windows-10-ssh-key-management)